 “I like all the elements to be represented surrounding meditation,” said Finley.
 Incense is thought to naturally lift the spirits and raise positive vibrations.
 The burning of incense often accompanies prayers and invocation.
 Choose a scent specific to your meditation goal.
 If you’re looking to attract more positive things into your life, opt for patchouli.
 Fragrant lavender and rose are great for stress relief.

 “Feathers are representative of accentuation and the connection to the divine,” said Finley.
 Try peppering in some feather-themed décor for an added daily boost.

 “Sage, saltwater or running water, moonlight, sunlight, and Thieves oil are all valuable for clearing,” said Finley.
 Naturally antiviral and antibacterial, Thieves oil is great to have on hand when you are feeling overworked or stressed.
 “Run a few drops on the bottom of your feet if you feel rundown; it will knock out any germs and reduce stress.”

 A mystical tree indigenous to South America, palo santo means “holy wood” in Spanish.
 “Palo santo is energy clearing, it generates the third-eye awakening, and it is a sacred tree,” said Finley.
 Plus, it smells fantastic and keeps mosquitos away.
 To light, hold the stick at a 45-degree angle toward the flame.
 Once the tip ignites, let it burn around 30 seconds to one minute, and then blow it out.
 Place it in a fireproof bowl and enjoy the healing aroma.

-This post was originally published on June 17, 2016.
-Updated by Sacha Strebe.
+This story was originally published on June 17, 2016, and has since been updated.